 - 4.12.
 The Council will continue to explore other alternative approaches to the conventional 'predict and provide' approach in planning for and delivering strategic transport infrastructure.
 A potential option being the 'monitor and manage' approach, which would involve preparation of a Traffic Monitoring and Management Plan (TMMP) and collection of appropriate monitoring data to assess whether the road network is operating according to the worst-case scenario baseline. - 4.13.
-The principles of this approach can be summarised as follows: development proposals for site allocations will demonstrate how vehicle trip generation would be lower than the target set in the TMMP.
+The principles of the Monitor and Manage approach are still being developed and a final position is yet to be reached between the Borough Council and ECC.
+The potential principles of a Monitor and Manage approach could be as follows: development proposals for site allocations will demonstrate how vehicle trip generation would be lower than the target set in the TMMP.
 This target is intended to positively challenge developers to pursue a creative approach to reduce transport impacts of their development.
 Developer contributions towards the package of transport mitigations will be due in line with the Infrastructure Delivery Plan or the outcome of the TMMP.
 In other words, if development fails to reach its target, contributions towards mitigation would be triggered.
 Development proposals for non-allocated sites will also have due regard to the TMMP.
 Such proposals will bring about vehicle trip generation over and above the target set out in the TMMP.